The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 ### Adding a New Platform

-Refer to the [PlatformBringUp][PlatformBringUp.md] documentation as an example of how to set up a new platform for OpenROAD-flow-scripts.
+Refer to the [PlatformBringUp][./contrib/PlatformBringUp.md] documentation to set up a new platform for OpenROAD-flow-scripts.

 ## Implement the Design